 - Naloxone (Narcan)

-To get these medications covered, the patient’s doctor must attest that they believe medication-assisted treatment is critical to a positive outcome.
-The patient will be expected to pay their standard prescription copay based on whether the medication is brand name or generic.
-For many in recovery, having this access is the key to staying clean, making it a valuable part of Providence insurance coverage for rehab.
+The patient’s doctor must attest that they believe medication-assisted treatment is critical to a positive outcome to get these medications covered.
+In addition, the patient will be expected to pay their standard prescription copay based on whether the medicine is a brand name or generic.
+For many in recovery, having this access is the key to staying clean, making it a valuable part of Providence rehab coverage.

-Providence health insurance plans can come in a variety of packages.
-In general, they are divided into three primary types, offering variations within them.
+Insurance plans can come in a variety of packages.
+They are generally divided into three primary types, offering variations within them.
 They are Connect, Standard, and HAS Qualified plans.

-Connect plans are designed to combine the medical home model of care with a provider network tailored to the patient.
-The patient selects the medical home of their choosing, which then gives them access to a team of healthcare providers that will support them in everything from preventative care to substance abuse treatment.
-There are no out of network benefits for most aspects of care, but emergency and urgent care is covered.
+Connect plans combine the medical home model of care with a provider network tailored to the patient.
+The patient selects the medical home of their choosing, giving them access to a team of healthcare providers that will support them in everything from preventative care to substance abuse treatment.
+There are no out-of-network benefits for most aspects of care, but emergency and urgent care are covered.

-Standard plans with Providence health for drug rehab and other services do not include out-of-network benefits except for emergency and urgent care.
-These options have low copays, starting at just $10, making outpatient and inpatient treatment easier to afford.
+Standard plans do not include out-of-network benefits except for emergency and urgent care.
+These options have low copays, starting at just $10, making Providence inpatient rehab easier to afford.
 A referral is needed to see a specialist.

 HSA Qualified Plans